flitbit/diff/Readme.md

 * @tdebarochez &mdash; #90: fixed error when .toString not a function
 * @thiamsantos &mdash; #92, #93: changed module system for improved es2015 modules.
 WARNING!
 [This PR broke importing `deep-diff` in Typescript as reported by @kgentes in #97](https://github.com/flitbit/diff/issues/97)

+`0.3.4` - Typescript users, reference this version until #97 is fixed!

 `0.3.3` - Thanks @SimenB: enabled npm script for release (alternate to the Makefile).
 Also linting as part of `npm test`.
 Thanks @joeldenning: Fixed issue #35; diffs of top level arrays now working.

 `0.3.3` - Thanks @SimenB: enabled npm script for release (alternate to the Makefile).
 Also linting as part of `npm test`.
 Thanks @joeldenning: Fixed issue #35; diffs of top level arrays now working.